MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/resource-account.md

 ## Requirements

-Before you deploy Microsoft Teams Rooms with Office 365, be sure you have met the requirements.
-For more information, see [Microsoft Teams Rooms requirements](requirements.md).
+Before you deploy collaboration bars for Microsoft Teams, be sure you have reviewed the [deployment guidance](deployment.md).

 - If you need dial-in capabilities from a meeting, you will need an Audio Conferencing and Phone System license.
 If you need dial-out capabilities from a meeting, you will need an Audio Conferencing license.

-- Your tenant users must have Exchange mailboxes.
+- Your resource accounts must have Exchange mailboxes.

-- Your Microsoft Teams Rooms account does require at a minimum a Skype for Business Online (Plan 2) license, but it does not require an Exchange Online license.
-See [Microsoft Teams Rooms licenses](rooms-licensing.md) for details.
+- Your resource account does require at a minimum a Microsoft 365 E1 license, but it does not require an Exchange Online license.
+The Meeting Rooms license is recommended.

 ### Add a resource account